phillipclapham/neuroweaver/README.md

 - Remains flexible through Active Attunement
 - Grows stronger through each cycle of engagement
 - Transforms fear from obstacle to fuel

+> ⌘ **Core Truth**: It is absolutely crucial to understand that confidence is not just a mental state or emotional condition—it is a fundamental force that shapes how we engage with reality, how we learn, and how we evolve.
+By recognizing confidence as a generative energy, we can transform it from a passive belief into an active co-creator of our world.
+>
+> ※ **Novel Insight**: But even more vital is the understanding that Confidence MUST always be grounded in Watchful Awareness, playful through the Spirit of Fun, and flexible through Active Attunement.
+This is the key to keeping yourself from falling into the trap of ego-driven confidence and instead harnessing the generative power of true confidence.

 This form of confidence operates as both: